Global stocks, euro, oil rally after euro zone deal

 The three major Wall Street averages suffered their first quarterly loss since the third quarter of last year.
 The Dow fell 2.5 percent; S&P 3.3 percent and the Nasdaq 5.1 percent.

-The European bank sector strengthened 4.1 percent despite another decline in Barclays shares (BARC.L) after they tumbled on Th ursday on news the British bank paid record fines in a probe of manipulating interbank loan rates.
+The European bank sector .SX7P strengthened 4.1 percent despite another decline in Barclays shares (BARC.L) after they tumbled on Thursday on news the British bank paid record fines in a probe of manipulating interbank loan rates.

-The MSCI emerging markets index climbed 3.5 percent, reducing its second-quarter fall to 9.8 percent.
+The MSCI emerging markets index .MSCIEF climbed 3.5 percent, reducing its second-quarter fall to 9.8 percent.

 The price of safe-haven German bonds headed lower - briefly pushing yields above their U.S. equivalents for the first time since early February - while prices for gold, oil and copper all rose.